-We estimate the net effect of past exposure to civil conflict on the probability of PCA-use years after the violence has ceased.
+We estimate the net effect of past exposure to civil conflict on the probability of PCA-use several years after the violence has ceased.
 Figure 4 suggests individuals born in the same year will have varied conflict exposures depending on their district of birth.
-In addition, Figure 4 highlights that even individuals born in the same district but in different years will be affected by different levels of conflict intensity, and this within district variation is observed throughout the country.
-Consequently, we use a fixed effects (FEs) model, which mimics a Difference-in-Difference-in-Difference (D-I-D-I-D) estimation, to isolate the impact of conflict that cannot be predicted by fixed factors within a district and time-varying factors across the country.
-In addition to fixed effects, we further control for omitted variable bias with crucial covariates like wealth, education, household characteristics, and childhood history of PCA.
-The following specification compares an individual's PCA-use against the average of those born in the same district and those born in the same district and the country of the country of the same district and those born in the same district and the average of those born in the changing intensity of conflict violence in a specific location and the timing of respondents' birth (the latter assumed to be exogenous).
+In addition, Figure 4 highlights that even individuals born in the same district but in different years will be affected by different levels of conflict intensity.
+This within district variation is observed throughout the country.
+Consequently, we use a fixed effects (FEs) model, one that mimics a Difference-in-Difference-in-Difference (D-I-D-I-D) estimation, to isolate the impact of conflict that cannot be predicted by fixed factors within a district and time-varying factors across the country.
+In addition to fixed effects, we further control for omitted variable bias with relevant covariates like wealth, education, household characteristics, and childhood history of PCA.
+The following specification compares an individual's PCA-use against the average of those born in the same district and those born in the same year by using variation in conflict exposure stemming from the changing intensity of conflict violence in a specific location and the timing of respondents' birth (the latter assumed to be exogenous).
 From Equation (1), we estimate the following reduced-form model:

-&lt;sup>14 The model mimics a D-I-D-I-D estimation in that it controls for differences across space with district fixed effects and controls for differences across time with birth year cohort and survey fixed effects.
+14 The model mimics a D-I-D-I-D estimation in that it controls for differences across space with district fixed effects and controls for differences across time with birth year cohort and survey fixed effects.
 Moreover, the common trend assumption is partly relaxed with the inclusion of regional time trends.

-(2)

-$$\mathbf{Y}{icsjrt} = \beta_0 + \beta$$

-(Violence Exposurecj) + $\gamma X_i + \eta_i + \nu_c + \omega_t + \delta_r(s) + \varepsilon{icsjrt}$

-where i indexes survey respondents, c represents cohorts based on birth years, s indexes five-year birth cohorts, j denotes districts in regions r, and t marks survey year. $Y{icsjrt}$ is a binary variable identifying whether the survey respondent uses physical punishment to discipline her children.
+(2) $$\mathbf{Y}{icsjrt} = \beta_0 + \beta \left(\text{Violence Exposure}{cj} \right) + \gamma \mathbf{X}i + \eta_j + \nu_c + \omega_t + \delta_r(\mathbf{s}) + \varepsilon{icsjrt}$$ where i indexes survey respondents, c represents cohorts based on birth years, s indexes five-year birth cohorts, j denotes districts in regions r, and t marks survey year.
+Y{icsjrt} is a binary variable identifying whether the survey respondent uses physical punishment to discipline her children.
 The 'Violence Exposure' variable takes one of two forms, as described at the end of Section III.
-Xi is a vector of individual and household-level controls. $\eta$ represents district FEs, which control for the average differences across districts in observed or unobserved predictors.
+X_i is a vector of individual and household-level controls. η represents district FEs, which control for the average differences across districts in observed or unobserved predictors.
 Similarly, v denotes birth year cohort FEs and controls for the variation purely due to year of birth.
 For example, individuals born in earlier decades might be more likely to use physical punishment.
-Birth year cohort FEs also control for the average country level changes in correlates of conflict (such as nationwide changes in government services, military capacities, and political and economic institutions). $\omega$ allow for survey year dummies, which help account for the differences in the reported use of PCA across the three DHS surveys.
-The model also includes flexible region-specific trends for each five-year birth cohort, as denoted by $\delta_r(s)$ .
+Birth year cohort FEs also control for the average country level changes in correlates of conflict (such as nationwide changes in government services, military capacities, and political and economic institutions). v0 allows for survey year dummies, which help account for the differences in the reported use of PCA across the three DHS surveys.
+The model also includes flexible region-specific trends for each five-year birth cohort, as denoted by v0.
 These trends account for any differences across five-year birth cohorts in each region; they capture trending effects such as the difference in each region's development over time.